SoGVRShaderFunction¶

 START

-¶ Select the pipeline step of the vertex pipeline to be modified.
-Like the fragment shader, the vertex shader is structured as a pipeline.
-The vertex shader currently does not use the state struct, or substeps.
+Similar to the fragment shader, the vertex shader is structured as a pipeline.
+However, the vertex shader currently does not utilize the state struct or substeps.

 Fragment Step¶